cIAmAShape/NGPTesting/intro-to-bash/README.md

 ## Arithmetic

 Arithmetic in bash is a bit... strange.
 Since every variable is treated as an untyped string, we need to use a different set of operations and syntax to properly do math.
 It becomes especially tricky once we start to assign numbers to variables.
-There are a multitude of ways to go about performing mathematical operations in bash, but this guide focuses on three: `$((<op>))` syntax, `let` command, and `bc` command.
+There are a multitude of ways to go about performing mathematical operations in bash, but this guide focuses on two: `$((<op>))` syntax for integer arithmetic and the `bc` command for floating-point numbers.

 ### `$((<op>))` syntax